A 3D View of J.H. Crawford’s “Carfree Reference District”

 J.H.
 Crawford, the author of Carfree Cities and Carfree Design Manual, has been a tireless advocate, researcher, and documentarian for beautiful places for more than 20 years.

-In honor of the final edition of Crawford’s Carfree Times newsletter, we’ve created the first-ever 3D model of his fascinating reference district
+In honor of the final edition of Crawford’s Carfree Times newsletter, we’ve created the first-ever 3D model of his fascinating reference district.

 The Carfree Reference District